Necromunda: Video games

-Necromunda: Underhive Wars

 Necromunda: Underhive Wars is a tactical role-playing game with the player controlling a gang of up to 5 members.
 It launched for PC, Xbox One and the PlayStation 4 on 7 September 2020.

-Necromunda: Hired Gun

 Necromunda: Hired Gun is a first-person shooter set on Necromunda.
 It released on 31 May 2021 for PS4, PS5, Xbox One, Xbox Series, and PC Windows.

-Necromunda: Gang Skirmish

 Necromunda: Gang Skirmish is a strategy game.
 It was released in 2021 for iOS and Android devices by Legendary Games.